-- 1. The Plaintiff's Motion for Leave to Serve a Third-Party Subpoena Prior to Rule 26(f) Conference (Doc.
-7) is granted. - 2.
-Strike 3 may serve Spectrum with a subpoena pursuant to Federal Rule of Civil Procedure 45 to determine the name and address of the person to whom Spectrum has assigned the IP address 72.185.76.169.
-Strike 3 may also serve a Rule 45 subpoena seeking the same information on any other ISP that may be later identified in response to the initial subpoena to Spectrum. - 3.
-Strike 3 shall include a copy of its complaint (Doc.
-1), the attachments thereto, and this Order with any subpoena and, if the ISP qualifies as a "cable operator" as defined in 47 U.S.C. § 522(5),1 this Order shall then be considered an appropriate court order under 47 U.S.C. § 551.2 - 4.
-Any ISP that receives a subpoena pursuant to this Order shall provide written notice to the subscriber within twenty-one (21) days of service of the subpoena, informing the subscriber that identifying information has been sought pursuant to a Rule 45 subpoena and that the subscriber has the right to challenge that subpoena in court (as set forth herein).
-The ISP shall additionally provide a copy of this Order with the written notification. - 5.
-The subscriber shall have fourteen (14) days from the date of the ISP's written notification to move to quash or otherwise challenge Strike 3's subpoena.
-The 1 Section 522(5) of Title 47, United States Code, defines the term "cable operator" as "any person or group of persons (A) who provides cable service over a cable system and directly or through one or more affiliates owns a significant interest in such cable system, or (B) who otherwise controls or is responsible for, through any arrangement, the management and operation of such a cable system."
-2 Section 551(c)(2)(B) of Title 47, United States Code, states, in pertinent part, that "[a] cable operator may disclose [personally identifying information] if the disclosure is . . . made pursuant to a court order authorizing such disclosure, if the subscriber is notified of such order by the person to whom the order is directed." subscriber must serve a copy of his or her motion upon both Strike 3's counsel and the ISP.
+1. The Plaintiff's Motion for Leave to Serve a Third-Party Subpoena Prior to Rule 26(f) Conference (Doc.
+8) is granted.

+2. Strike 3 may serve Comcast Cable with a subpoena pursuant to Federal Rule of Civil Procedure 45 to determine the name and address of the person to whom Comcast Cable has assigned the IP address 73.255.225.8.
+Strike 3 may also serve a

+Rule 45 subpoena seeking the same information on any other ISP that may be later identified in response to the initial subpoena to Comcast Cable.

+3. Strike 3 shall include a copy of the complaint (Doc.
+1), the attachments thereto, and this Order with any subpoena and, if the ISP qualifies as a "cable operator" as defined in 47 U.S.C. § 522(5), this Order shall then be considered an appropriate court order under 47 U.S.C. § 551.

+4. Any ISP that receives a subpoena pursuant to this Order shall provide written notice to the subscriber within twenty-one (21) days of service of the subpoena, informing the subscriber that identifying information has been sought pursuant to a Rule 45 subpoena and that the subscriber has the right to challenge that subpoena in court (as set forth herein).
+The ISP shall additionally provide a copy of this Order with the written notification.

+5. The subscriber shall have fourteen (14) days from the date of the ISP's written notification to move to quash or otherwise challenge Strike 3's subpoena.
+The subscriber must serve a copy of his or her motion upon both Strike 3's counsel and the ISP.

+&lt;sup>1 Section 522(5) of Title 47, United States Code, defines the term "cable operator" as "any person or group of persons (A) who provides cable service over a cable system and directly or through one or more affiliates owns a significant interest in such cable system, or (B) who otherwise controls or is responsible for, through any arrangement, the management and operation of such a cable system."
+Section 551(c)(2)(B) of Title 47, United States Code, states, in pertinent part, that "[a] cable operator may disclose [personally identifying information] if the disclosure is . . . made pursuant to a court order authorizing such disclosure, if the subscriber is notified of such order by the person to whom the order is directed."